tayrocket/tayrocket/README.md

 - 👋 Hi, I’m @tayrocket'
-  An undergraduate student studying Computer Science.
+  A recent graduate with a Bachelors in Computer Science.
 I am just learning the ropes of github!

 - 👀 I’m interested in ...
   So many things!
 Currently, I have not chosen a particular field in my degree plan, and am open to trying new things and discovering my passion.

 - 🌱 I’m currently learning ...
-  Java,
+  JavaScript,
-  Computer Architecture,
+  TypeScript,
-  Software Engineering Processes,
+  React,
-  Data Structures
+  Playwright

 - 💞️ I’m looking to collaborate on ...
   Any project that improves quality of life for someone.
 I recently had some ideas to help those who suffer from alzheimers, but I have not had the time to pursue them.